phalcon/documentation/docs/api/phalcon_tag.md

 ): string;
 ```

-Builds a HTML A tag using framework conventions
+Builds an HTML A tag using framework conventions

 #### `monthField()` { #tag-monthfield }